 The short staircase leads to a space which is just large enough to enable a large door to open outwards.
-The door has a heavy latch-and-bar arrangement - easy Note to self: specimen somewhat excitable.

-enough to shift, two-handed, from either side, but enough to keep it secure from anything without hands, on either side.
+The door has a heavy latch-and-bar arrangement - easy enough to shift, two-handed, from either side, but enough to keep it secure from anything without hands, on either side.
 Beyond is a corridor that runs for a few yards, then opens out into a larger space.
 Sadly, the corridor is only a yard wide, not ten feet.1 The sun just about illuminates the corridor, but not the cellar beyond.
 Someone will just have to venture in with a torch or lantern.